mobxjs/mobx/docs/migrating-from-6-to-7.md

 }
 ```

-`makeObservable(this)` without annotations no longer discovers decorator metadata and will throw in development builds.

 ## Proxy support is required

 MobX 7 requires native Proxy support and no longer includes the ES5 fallback implementation.